Tijae007/TJ_IMDBClone/README.md

 # HOW TO RUN
 1. Download necessary dependencies in requirements.txt
 2. Run server using 'python manage.py runserver' to activate.
-3. Register as a user to add hotels to website and enjoy the website.
+3. Access the website to watch movie trailers, and click links to download any movie of your choice.